Last updated on March 15th, 2019 at 02:21 pm

 Al dente penne pasta that was poured into a large stockpot of salted, rapidly boiling water and stirred so as not to stick to the bottom or one another, delicious olive oil.

-Then, flaked, wild smoked salmon, capers, tons of basil chiffonade (means stack the clean, dry, basil leaves on top of each other, roll up tight like a cigar and rock your sharp knife across the length of the “tube”).
+Then, flaked, wild smoked salmon, capers, and tons of basil chiffonade (means stack the clean, dry basil leaves on top of each other, roll up tight like a cigar, and rock your sharp knife across the length of the “tube”).

-Gently and thoroughly combined, finished with more olive oil, covered and refrigerated overnight and this dish will need a large and lovely serving bowl to impress the eyes as well as the taste buds.
+Gently and thoroughly combined, finished with more olive oil, covered and refrigerated overnight, this dish will need a large and lovely serving bowl to impress the eyes and taste buds.

 Our main dish for this super special gathering was also an overnight guest.